What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 Effective Communication with Carriers

 Communication is a cornerstone in the shipping industry.
-Having clear intentions with carriers will help reduce misunderstandings and potential OS&D claims.
+Establishing your intentions with carriers will help reduce misunderstandings and potential OS&D claims.

 • Provide clear shipment details